Want to tweak the Econobox with a more overclockable and power-efficient CPU, more RAM, or a different graphics config? Read on.

 |Graphics||XFX Radeon HD 5770||$159.99|

-The Core i3-530 costs more and calls for a pricier motherboard than our quad-core Athlon II, despite not doing any better in our benchmark suite overall.
+As we noted on the previous page, the Core i3-530 falls a little behind the Athlon II X4 630 in our benchmark suite overall.
 However, the Intel CPU also happens to have much better power efficiency and incredible overclocking potential.
 We got ours to just over 4.4GHz after swapping the stock cooler for a tower-style heatsink; the chip subsequently ran our Cinebench test almost as quickly as the $200 Core i5-750 at that speed, despite having two fewer cores.

 We aimed to keep our primary build near the $500 mark, but you don't have to.
 Anyone with a little more spare cash ought to consider jumping up to 4GB of RAM, which should smooth out multitasking and long gaming sessions.
 Windows 7 isn't quite as resource-intensive as Vista, but it will still put spare memory to good use thanks to technologies like SuperFetch.